apache/airflow/docs/executor/kubernetes.rst

 #################

-As of Airflow 1.10.12, you can now use the ``pod_template_file`` option in the ``kubernetes`` section of their airflow.cfg to form the basis of your KubernetesExecutor pods.
+As of Airflow 1.10.12, you can now use the ``pod_template_file`` option in the ``kubernetes`` section of the ``airflow.cfg`` file to form the basis of your KubernetesExecutor pods.
 This process is faster to execute and easier to modify.

 We include multiple examples of working pod operators below, but we would also like to explain a few necessary components